 - Design Vehicle: A frequent user of a given street that dictates the minimum required turning radius.
 The design vehicle can turn using one incoming and one receiving lane - Accommodation Vehicle: An occasional user of a street.
-The vehicle may need to turn partially from or onto an adjacent lane as a minor encroachment (typically 5' or less overlap). - " May require moving stop bars further back from intersections to accommodate turns.

-" At signalized intersections, larger vehicles may be permitted to use all available receiving lanes to complete their turn.
+The vehicle may need to turn partially from or onto an adjacent lane as a minor encroachment (typically 5' or less overlap). - " May require moving stop bars further back from intersections to accommodate turns. - Minimum Effective Turning Radius: The effective turning radius should be based on the Design Vehicle.
+The effective turning radius is impacted by a variety of factors, including: lane width, lane configuration, ROW width, curb radius.
+See Table 4.5.1. - " At signalized intersections, larger vehicles may be permitted to use all available receiving lanes to complete their turn.
 This should be reflected in turn modeling.
 If so, large vehicles may not turn right on red.
 Vehicles must complete turn into the nearest receiving lane.